 The line "London is drowning and I live by the river" came from a saying in England that if the Thames river ever flooded, all of London would be underwater.
 Joe Strummer was living by the river, but in a high-rise apartment, so he would have been OK.

-The line about the "Nuclear Error" was inspired by the Three Mile Island nuclear reactor meltdown in March 1979.
+The line about the "a nuclear era, but I have no fear" was inspired by the Three Mile Island nuclear reactor meltdown in March 1979.
 This incident is also referred to in the lyrics to "Clampdown

 " from the same album.

-The Clash recorded this album after returning to England from a short US tour.
+The Clash wrote this song in 1979 on their first US tour, then recorded it after returning to England.
 The band was intrigued by American music as well as its rock'n'roll mythology, so much so that the album cover was a tribute to Elvis Presley's first album.